maciej-MKan/Pycamp-pysafe/README.md

 ```

 ### Run
+At the first run, a configuration file will be generated.

 ```
 PySafe [-h] [-d [option: start / stop]] (-e file | -en [file or dir [file or dir ...]] | -de [file or dir [file or dir ...]])
 [Password]